infinimesh/infinimesh/docs/docs/REST/REST-Device.md

    - REST Endpoint: **<URL>/devices?namespaceid={namespaceid}**
    > URL is the domain for the environment E.g. console.infinimesh.dummy
-   - Request Query String Parameters: **namespaceid should be a valid namesapce id**
+   - Request Query String Parameters: **namespaceid should be a valid namespace id**
    - Request Type: **GET**
    - Request Header: **Authorization: bearer Authentication_Token**

-2. Once the above REST Request is send with the required querystring parameters to the endpoint, it returns all the devices present in the specified namesapce.
+2. Once the above REST Request is send with the required querystring parameters to the endpoint, it returns all the devices present in the specified namespace.

 Response Format:
 ```